UBS China: History

 The firm began operations in May of 2007.
 It underwrote BYD Company, Pang Da Automobile Trade and other publicly traded companies in their IPO.
-In 2011, China Guodian acquired the SDIC's 14% stake and China Jianyin Investment sold its remaining 14.01% stake to its parent company, Central Huijin Investment, which was in turn acquired in 2013 by the -owned Guangdong Provincial Communication Group.
+In 2011, China Guodian acquired the SDIC's 14% stake and China Jianyin Investment sold its remaining 14.01% stake to its parent company, Central Huijin Investment, which was in turn acquired in 2013 by the Guangdong Provincial People's Government-owned Guangdong Provincial Communication Group.
 One year later, UBS increased its stake from 20% to 24.99% by acquiring International Finance Corporation's share.

 UBS Securities became a subsidiary of UBS in 2015.
 The latter company increased its share to 51% by acquiring additional stake from China Guodian and COFCO Group.
 Beijing Guoxiang Asset Management's stake in UBS Securities is now (as of 2019) owned by sister company Beijing State-owned Assets Management.
+Yu Xugang and his coauthors called UBS Securities "the first foreign-invested fully-licensed securities firm in China".